GuyuanTang/BINP37_Project/nbis_meta/README.md

 ```

 #### b) Information on `stat_KO_DW.R`
-The script was used in the directory that would be used to store the results (including the normalized counts table, PCA plot, and NMDS plot) from `DESeq2` (v1.40.1).
+The script was used in the directory that would be used to store the results (including the normalized counts table, PCA plot, and NMDS plot) from `DESeq2` (v1.40.1) and `vegan` (v2.6.4).
 ```R
 ## Load the packages
 library(DESeq2)